Maryland Comprehensive Assessment Program (MCAP)

 The Maryland Comprehensive Assessment Program (MCAP) provides information to educators, parents and the public on student progress towards proficiency on the Maryland College and Career Ready Standards.
 Through a strong assessment system, stakeholders gain an understanding of how schools are performing and where assistance can be directed to support student growth and achievement.

-The Every Student Succeeds Act (ESSA) requires that states administer annual statewide assessments to all students in English Language Arts/Literacy and Mathematics in grades 3-8 and once in high school.
+The federal Every Student Succeeds Act (ESSA) requires that states administer the following annual statewide assessments:

-Students who participate in the MCAP assessments for grades 3–8, English 10, Algebra I, Algebra II, Geometry, and MISA receive paper home reports during September of the following school year.
+Students who participate in the MCAP assessments typically receive paper home reports during September of the following school year.
 The reports will be distributed to your child at school to hand carry home.

 Digital Access to Test Results